Pink Floyd – The Wall

-Pink Floyd – The Wall is a 1982 British musical drama film directed by Alan Parker, based on Pink Floyd's 1979 album The Wall.
-The screenplay was written by Pink Floyd vocalist and bassist Roger Waters.
-The Boomtown Rats vocalist Bob Geldof plays rock star Pink, who, driven to insanity by the pressures of stardom and traumatic events in his life, constructs a physical and emotional wall to protect himself.
+Pink Floyd – The Wall is a 1982 British live-action/animated musical surrealist drama film directed by Alan Parker, based on Pink Floyd's 1979 studio album The Wall.
+The screenplay was written by Pink Floyd vocalist and bassist Roger Waters, with animation sequences directed by Gerald Scarfe.
+The Boomtown Rats' lead vocalist Bob Geldof made his film debut as rock star Pink, who, driven to neurosis by the pressures of stardom and traumatic events in his life, constructs an emotional and mental wall to protect himself.
+However, this coping mechanism eventually backfires, and Pink demands to be set free.

-Like its associated album, the film is highly metaphorical, and frequently utilizes both visual and auditory symbols throughout its runtime.
+Like its associated album, the film is highly metaphorical, and frequently uses both visual and auditory symbolism throughout.
 It features little dialogue, instead being driven by the music from the album throughout.
-The songs used in the film have several differences from their album versions, and one of the songs included, "When the Tigers Broke Free", does not appear on the album.
-Despite its turbulent production, the film received generally positive reviews and has an established cult following amongst Pink Floyd fans, although its reception from the band themselves has been less favorable.
+The songs used in the film have several differences from their album versions, and two of the songs included, "When the Tigers Broke Free" and "What Shall We Do Now?", do not appear on the album.
+Despite its turbulent production, the film received generally positive reviews, with praise for its music and animation, and it has an established cult following among Pink Floyd fans.

 Plot

-Pink is a depressed rock star who appears motionless and expressionless while remembering his father.
-Decades prior, his father is killed defending the Anzio beachhead during World War II in Pink's infancy; Pink's paranoid mother raises him alone.
+Pink (Bob Geldof) is a depressed rock star who appears motionless and expressionless while remembering his father.
+Decades prior, his father was killed defending the Anzio beachhead during World War II in Pink's infancy, leaving Pink's paranoid mother to raise him alone.
 A young Pink discovers relics from his father's military service and death.
 An animation depicts the war, showing that the death of the people was for nothing.
 Pink places a bullet on the track of an oncoming train within a tunnel, and the train that passes has children peering out of the windows wearing face masks.

-At school, he is caught writing poems in class and is humiliated by the teacher, who reads a poem from Pink's book.
-However, it is revealed that the poor treatment of the students is because of the unhappiness of the teacher's marriage.
+At school, he is caught writing poems and is humiliated by the teacher, who reads a poem from Pink's book before disciplining him.
+However, it is revealed that the poor treatment of the students is because of the unhappiness of the teacher's strained marriage.
 Pink recalls an oppressive school system, imagining children falling into a meat grinder.
-He fantasises about the children rising in rebellion and burning down the school, throwing the teacher onto a bonfire.
-As an adult, Pink remembers his overprotective mother and his marriage.
-During a phone call, Pink realises that his wife is cheating on him.
-His traumatic experiences are represented as a "brick" in the wall he constructs around himself that divides him from society.
+He fantasises about the children rising in rebellion and burning down the school before throwing the teacher onto a bonfire.

+As an adult, Pink remembers his overprotective mother and his strained marriage.
+During a phone call, Pink realises that his wife is cheating on him when a man answers the phone.
+His traumatic experiences are represented as "bricks" in the wall he constructs around himself that emotionally divides him from society.

 Pink returns to the hotel room with a groupie, only for him to destroy the room in a fit of violence, scaring her away.
 Depressed, he thinks about his wife and feels trapped in his room.
-He then remembers every "brick" of his wall.
-His wall is shown to be complete, and the film returns to the first scene.
+He then remembers every "brick" of his wall, as it is shown to be finally complete, and the film returns to the first scene.